 Among our key performance indicators is employee engagement.
 Engaged employees are emotionally invested in the organisation, proactive and highly interested in their work.
 Engagement is measured as part of our annual workplace survey.
 This survey measures key aspects of our work environment relating to staff and corporate culture, strengths and challenges.
 The survey is administered to all permanent employees and is managed by an external professional body.
-Questions are answered on a five-point scale, the aim being to achieve a staff satisfaction score higher than 4.3.
+Questions are answered on a five-point scale, the target being to achieve a staff satisfaction score higher than 4.3.

 Our target is to achieve an employee engagement score higher than 4.3.
 Scores above 4.2 are counted as indicating strength.
-Our employee engagement score in 2020 was 4.3 (2019: target score 4.3; score achieved 4.3) and there has been a steady positive development since 2012.
+Our employee engagement score in 2021 was 4.2, slighty below our target but still in the strong range.